 Spend 20 minutes with a an audio book, a podcast or a book that gives you that.
 Tim Ferriss' podcast has helped me with this recently and I've over the years often listened to audio books by Brian Tracy to get this boost.

-This quick 20 minute session can greatly help you to shift your self-doubts into optimism and into thinking constructively about your challenge.
+This quick 20 minute session can greatly help you to shift your unhealthy self-doubt into optimism, into more positive self-talk and into thinking constructively about your challenge.

 9. See a setback as temporary.

 When you have a setback then you may start to see things through a negative and dark lens.
 You might see this current setback as something that will simply be your new normal.